sunfounder/pironman5-ups/docs/source/hardware/pipower5.rst

 If you are familiar with your Raspberry Pi’s power needs, you may set a higher charging power as long as you reserve enough margin for occasional power spikes.
 ⚠️ Be cautious: insufficient power may cause the Raspberry Pi to shut down unexpectedly.

+.. note:: For more details about PiPower5, please refer to the `PiPower5 <https://docs.sunfounder.com/projects/pipower5/en/latest/index.html>`_ page.